douglascraigschmidt/CS251/assignment5/README.md

 Design patterns are essential in developing anything larger than a trivial program.
-This assignment requires you to implement the meaningful portions of a Gravitational Simulation project using some design patterns.
+This assignment requires you to implement the meaningful portions of a Gravitational Simulation project using some design patterns, such as Iterator, Visitor, Factory Method, Singleton, and Composite.
+It also gives you experience with more STL algorithms, such as transform(), fill(), and copy_n().

-This assignment provides a number of header files and requires the implementation of the corresponding *.cpp files using appropriate patterns.
-An understanding of a few basic physics principles are required to code the actual simulation.
-While this may seem hard at first glance, thanks to the vector2 class, the actual math is easy to implement (and much of it is provided for you).
+This assignment provides a number of header files and requires the implementation of the corresponding *.cpp files using appropriate patterns and STL components.
+An understanding of a few basic physics principles is helpful to understand the simulation.
+While this may seem hard at first glance, thanks to the vector2 class the actual math is easy to implement (and much of it is provided for you).

 Do not change any of the header files.
 Please start early and ask questions as they arise.
-One of the tests simulates every second of the Earth’s journey around the sun for a year, the final executable program may take a few minutes to execute.
+One of the tests simulates every second of the Earth’s journey around the sun for a year, so the final executable program may take a few minutes to execute.

 ## Classes